Build Lean Muscle Mass Faster

 Should everyone take an extended recovery break from training?

-After ten years of bodybuilding I enjoyed training in a totally different way, but I always knew that I would go back to the weights.
-About half-way through marathon training I was already looking forward being back in the gym smashing a session.
-I would 100% recommended to anyone who’s been lifting, or running or cycling or any form of training, for a long time to take a complete break for a while.
+After ten years of bodybuilding, I enjoyed training in a totally different way, but I always knew that I would go back to the weights.
+About half-way through marathon training, I was already looking forward to being back in the gym smashing a session.
+I would 100% recommend it to anyone who’s been lifting, or running or cycling or any form of training, for a long time to take a complete break for a while.
 It’s a mental break as well as a physical break and it will mean you come back to your first love of training mentally and physically stronger, so you will make big improvements quicker.
 The longer you’ve been doing one thing, the longer the break you should take, and don’t worry about taking time off: having an extended period of recovery from your main form of training will only help you in the long run.
 Try yoga or swimming or group classes - whatever you’ve always fancied having a go at - and you won’t regret it.

 “I suffered injuries in the past, including the one that ended my rugby career, but I’m not one of these people who use getting hurt as an excuse to put my feet up,” says Stafford.
 “If anything I’m in the gym more, working on getting stronger.
-Here’s my four tips for building an injury-proof body.
+Here are my four tips for building an injury-proof body.